-Below are downloadable brochures for Veterans, educational tools for providers, and articles that help survivors and providers learn more about MST and VA’s free and confidential MST-related services.
+Below are downloadable brochures for Veterans, educational tools for providers, and articles that help survivors and providers learn more about MST and VA’s free MST-related services.

 Military Sexual Trauma Fact Sheet

-Background information about MST, including what it is, how it can affect Veterans, and how Veterans can seek support.
+Background information about MST, including what it is, how it can affect Veterans, and help available through VA.

 Help for Veterans Affected by Recent Public Discussions About Sexual Abuse

 Information, coping suggestions, and resources for connecting with care, for Veterans who may be feeling distressed by recent public discussions about sexual assault and harassment.

 Top 10 Facts About VA Services for MST